top of page

 Greenbelt Alliance, in partnership with the Bay Area Youth Climate Summit, is proud to present the Power of Nature Youth Art Contest, an art contest for high school students in the San Francisco Bay Area that will showcase nature-based solutions to climate change.

-Three winners will be selected and announced during Earth Week, April 18 – 22, at Greenbelt Alliance’s Nature Based Solutions Webinar, and will be featured on multiple promotional campaigns that will reach thousands of people.
-All eligible artwork will be featured on multiple digital platforms.
+Three winners were selected and announced during Earth Week, April 18 – 22, at Greenbelt Alliance’s Nature Based Solutions Webinar and were featured on multiple promotional campaigns that reached thousands of people.
+All eligible artwork is featured on multiple digital platforms.

 Image by Charlie Wollborg